nwthomas/website/client/constants/blogs/debounce-versus-throttle.md

 }
 ```

 I know, that's a lot to digest.
-But don't worry w're going to walk through it together.
+But we're going to walk through it together.

-First off, I've defined a variable called `TIMEOUT_MS`.
-A `debounce` (and also `throttle`) function will typically allow you to set your _own_ timeout, but I'm just hard-coding it to make things easier. 👍🏻
+First off, we've defined a variable called `TIMEOUT_MS`.
+A `debounce` (and also `throttle`) function will typically allow you to set your _own_ timeout, but we're just hard-coding it to make things easier. 👍🏻

 Next, we have our very own custom `debounce` function.
-For its parameter, notice that it takes in a `callback` which can be a function that takes in any number of `args` of `unknown` type and returns an `unknown` type (we might want to change this for a production application, but it works for us here):
+For its parameter, notice that it takes in a `callback` function.
+We don't know what this function will be, so we've defined it to take in any number of `args` of `unknown` type and returns an `unknown` type (we might want to change this for a production application, but it works for us here):

 ```typescript
 function debounce(callback: (...args: unknown[]) => unknown) {